 Champagne Powder™ – Snow that’s dry like champagne.
 It’s Steamboat Ski Resort’s trademarked phrase.
-Thanks to their location in northwest Colorado, Steamboat gets a lot of light, dry snow that sparkles in the sun.
+Thanks to its location in northwest Colorado, Steamboat gets a lot of light, dry snow that sparkles in the sun.
 It’s the exact opposite of what you don’t want, Sierra Cement.

 Chatter – The vibration skis and snowboards make when going fast.

-Cowboy Downhill – An annual event held over President’s Day weekend at Steamboat Ski Resort where real life rodeo cowboys and bull riders race down the mountain, in a no-nonsense fashion.
+Cowboy Downhill – An annual event held over President’s Day weekend at Steamboat Ski Resort where real-life rodeo cowboys and bull riders race down the mountain, in a no-nonsense fashion.
 They go straight down and outta control, probably derived from the Chinese Downhill.

-Crud – Snow that’s compacted down to a cement level crud.
+Crud – Snow that’s compacted down to a cement-level crud.
 It’s also never level, so you’re bumping and busting your legs up trying to get through the crud.
 You wish it were corduroy.

 Crust – Refers either to a hard layer on top of softer snow, or a hard layer hidden by a light layer of fresh snow.
-Crust is common on days where you only get a couple of fresh inches, so it looks like a lot more powder than it is, and much less fun.
+Crust is common on days where you only get a couple of fresh inches, so it looks like a lot more powder than it is and much less fun.

 Dump – If you’re on a ski vacation in the high country, you usually want to get dumped on.
 This means that a lot of snow is going to fall, ideally overnight, so you wake up to gorgeous fresh powder.
 “Look outside, it’s dumping!
 Woo!
 Let’s hit the slopes tomorrow.”

-Falling Leaf – Snowboarders who are just learning will often stay on what’s called heel side, afraid to commit to turning over to “front side” in fear that they will fall backwards.
+Falling Leaf – Snowboarders who are just learning will often stay on what’s called the heel side, afraid to commit to turning over to the “front side” in fear that they will fall backward.
 So instead of looking like an advanced snowboarder carving down the slopes, they will resemble a falling leaf, going from side to side, but always on their heel edge, perpendicular to the downhill slope.